 If you work in an open office environment, it’s inevitable that you’ll have to deal with the excessive noise factor.
 One of the most annoying elements of office noise pollution is music being played too loudly by coworkers.

 Sometimes it plays via desktop radio or mobile phone speakers, or it might even seep through earbuds that don’t contain enough sound.
-That can sometimes be worse because all you hear is tinny percussion or the music’s bass line.
+(That can actually be worse because all you hear is the tiny percussion or the music’s bass line.)

 A recent study by Oxford Economics showed that noisy open offices negatively affect employee retention.
 It also determined that only one percent of employees are successfully able to block out noise and other distractions on their own, without taking additional measures.

 Here are some solutions, ranging from the simple to the more complex.
 Hopefully one will work for you, so you can focus appropriately on your work and keep your productivity up.

 The first step is to talk to your colleague.
 They might not even realize their music is as loud as it is.